Public affairs (military): Army

 On October 1, 2018, the United States Army merged the enlisted Military Occupational Specialties (MOS) 46Q Public Affairs Specialist and 46R Public Affairs Broadcast Specialist into a single MOS, 46S Public Affairs Mass Communications Specialist.
 All Army enlisted public affairs Soldiers in the ranks of private to staff sergeant fall under this new MOS, while those in the ranks of sergeant first class to sergeant major will remain in MOS 46Z Chief Public Affairs NCO.

 Army officers from the 18 primary officer branches are able to apply to join the Public Affairs Functional Area (FA46) upon being selected for promotion to 1st lieutenant.
 If selected by the Voluntary Transfer Incentive Program (VTIP), officers are given the officer Functional Area code 46A.
 They will then serve as public affairs officers at the brigade level and higher.

+On January 15, 2026, Public Affairs was established as a basic branch of the Army.

 Marine Corps Communication Strategy and Operations

 Formerly Marine Corps public affairs, the United States Marine Corps made significant changes to the organization and naming conventions of its public affairs occupational field in 2017 and 2018.
 The overall goal of the changes was to enhance situational awareness and command and control for the rest of the Marine Corps while improving the Marine Corps’ overall ability to exploit opportunities and maneuver in the modern information environment.

 In October 2017, the 43XX public affairs and 46XX combat camera occupational fields merged into a single 45XX occupational field and was designated Communication Strategy and Operations (CommStrat).
 In September 2018, the Office of U.S. Marine Corps Communication was renamed Communication Directorate (CD).
 The name change was purely administrative and the mission, tasks, and organization of the office was unchanged.
 The Director of the CD remained a brigadier general.

 During this re-organization, the Communication Strategy and Operations Company became a single entity as part of the Marine Expeditionary Force (MEF) Information Group (MIG).
 The mission of the CommStrat Company is to plan and execute inform operations, to include public engagement and the acquisition, production, and dissemination of communication and other information products.

 Marines within the Communication Strategy and Operations community are identified by Military Occupational Specialties (MOS):